bombchus/z64-music-wiki/docs/vanilla-reference/samples.md

         `Giants' Voice` to `CARTOON, YELL - FUNNY TARZAN YELL 01`
         `Metal Bang` to `CARTOON, HIT - BIG, HEAVY METALLIC HIT`

-    Below is a list of instrument samples located in audiobanks `0x03` to `0x27`.
+    Below is a list of instrument samples located within audiobanks `0x03` to `0x27`.
 Audiobank `0x28` does not contain any useful sample data so it has been omitted.

     ??? waveform "Instrument Sample Table"
         | Sample Name | Sample Address (DEC) | Sample Address (HEX) | Audiotable |